Building a better world with sustainable urban development

 The Happiness Meter is one of Dubai's first strategic 'smart city' initiatives.
 Dubai has adopted a unique metric for measuring success in contrast to GDP.
 Since 2016, the city has had a Minister of State for Happiness, as part of the city’s Happiness Agenda, which aims to make the city the happiest place on Earth.
 As the world’s first city-wide, live sentiment capture engine, the Happiness Meter represents a measurement gauge for the happiness goal.

 Dubai required an up-to-date approach to geospatial data capture, management and dissemination to achieve its aim.
-To help deliver this, Ordnance Survey undertook a Geospatial Maturity Assessment to identify the next steps that Dubai Municipality needed to take.
-Working. with NXN, a leading smart city consulting and digital service provider for the Middle East and Africa, Ordnance Survey developed a smart solutions strategy for the Smart Dubai Government Establishment (SDGE).
+To help deliver this, Ordnance Survey undertook a geospatial readiness assessment to identify the next steps that Dubai Municipality needed to take.
+Working with NXN, a leading smart city consulting and digital service provider for the Middle East and Africa, Ordnance Survey developed a smart solutions strategy for the Smart Dubai Government Establishment (SDGE).

 "Geospatial data is a valuable tool for any smart city strategy, and by partnering with a leader in this domain, Ordnance Survey, we definitely demonstrated its effective usage through the Smart Dubai platform," says Kaveh Vessali, Senior Partner, NXN,